Tasman Series: History

 The Tasman initially started in 1960 as a series of unrelated races between Australia and New Zealand.
-In 1964 it was renamed Tasman Cup.
+In 1964 the official Tasman Championship for Drivers was established.
 Until 1969, the Tasman Formula specified open-wheel single-seater racing cars similar to Formula One cars, yet retaining F1 engine rules that were in effect until 1960.
 Thus, engines of 2500 cm³ that were obsolete for the contemporary Formula One class were eligible for the Tasman Formula.

 After F1 upgraded to 3000 cm³ in 1966, the Tasman Formula regulations continued to specify a 2500 cm³ limit for another four years.
 Usually, the chassis of the previous F1 season were fitted with "Tasman" engines, and entered "down under".
-In what many consider Tasman's zenith season, 1968, Cosworth even produced a Tasman variant of its legendary DFV V8, known as the DFW, and BRM equipped its cars with a reduced capacity version of their F1 V12.
+In what many consider Tasman's zenith season, 1968, Cosworth even produced a Tasman variant of its legendary DFV V8, known as the DFW, and BRM equipped its cars with a reduced capacity version of their F1 V12 while the leading contender local cars were usually equipped with either a Repco-Brabham V8, the older Coventry Climax FPF (made in Australia under licence by Repco) or in the case of Alec Mildren Racing, the Tipo 33 Alfa Romeo V8.
 In 1969 both Lotus and Ferrari contested the series with two cars teams, Jochen Rindt and Graham Hill in Lotus 49BTs and Chris Amon and Derek Bell in Dino 246 Tasmania cars which used F2 chassis fitted with modernised versions of the late 1950s F1 2.4 Dino V6 engine.
 Piers Courage strongly challenged the work teams in a Frank Williams Cosworth 2.5 BT24 Brabham which beat the Lotus and Ferrari teams at Teretonga in New Zealand.